nicc777/exploring-aws-kinesis/labs/lab4-athena-query-s3-events/README.md

 * The `SAVINGS#BALANCE` balances reflect the balance of all `TRANSACTIONS#VERIFIED` transactions.
 Unverified transactions does not yet influence the final balance.
 * The Available balance is the balance available for transactions.
+* It should be accepted that any cash will only be released once the transaction is a `TRANSACTIONS#VERIFIED` type transaction.